tomfa/notes.webutvikling.org/src/content/post/2016-09-20-the-list-of-learn-things/index.md

 ---
-title: 'The list of learn things'
+title: "The list of learn things"
 pubDate: 2016-09-20
 tags: []
 draft: true